 True, in conditions such as those mentioned above, the baby is often born with the same problem as the mother.
 For example, a baby whose mother has idiopathic thrombocytopenia purpura (where the mother has low platelets caused by antibodies against platelets, thus causing them to be destroyed) will often be born with low platelets as well, since the mother’s antibodies passed through the placenta to the baby during the pregnancy, but the antibodies do not come from breastmilk.
 This is obvious because the platelet count is easy to measure, a routine part of the blood count along with hemoglobin, hematocrit and white blood cell counts.
 The baby’s low platelet count can be present for a few weeks after birth, but only rarely is the platelet count so low as to cause a real risk of bleeding.
 With time, usually by six or eight weeks after the baby’s birth, the platelet count of the baby will be rising since the antibodies will be disappearing from his blood.

 Another situation in which the problem is easy to measure occurs when the mother has autoimmune hemolytic anemia, a condition due to antibodies against her red blood cells, resulting in anemia.
-The baby can be born with his red blood cell count low because of the antibodies that passed into his body during the pregnancy.
+The baby can be born with his red blood cell count low because of the antibodies that passed into his body during the pregnancy through the placenta.
 Both idiopathic thrombocytopenic purpura and autoimmune hemolytic anemia almost always improve without specific treatment unless the baby’s platelets, in the one case, or the red blood cells, in the other, are very low and require transfusion, which is only rarely necessary.